rama6636/terraform-up-and-running-code/code/terraform/00-preface/hello-world/README.md

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

-Please note that this code was written for Terraform 0.12.x.

 ## Quick start

-**Please note that this example will deploy real resources into your AWS account.
-We have made every effort to ensure all the resources qualify for the [AWS Free Tier](https://aws.amazon.com/free/), but we are not responsible for any charges you may incur.**

 Configure your [AWS access
 keys](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) as